Runn-Fast/blog/hasura/README.md

   they own.
 - The Hasura Console is very useful for debugging queries, showing which SQL query is generated along with an analysis of the SQL execution plan

+**What's next**

+We are keen to see where Hasura goes next.
+We've started looking into using the new REST API feature from hasura, to replace our current rails API.

+We've also been watching as Hasura Cloud evoles, it doesn't quite give us everything we need right now with our highly custom implementation but we're looking forward to potentionally moving on Hasura Cloud as it continues to add features.

+Finally, we are interested to see how we can better implement searching in hasura, right now our biggest customers are managing hundreds to thousands of projects.
+However our next scale will be tens of thousands of projects, how we can implement searching on this scale in Hasura is going to be an exciting challenge for us.